 With an upcoming album titled Easy Street and a gold record already under his belt, you might think Eric Hutchinson is kicking back and taking it easy.
 You’d be wrong.
-Eric’s new album launches tomorrow, August 26, and he’s using the opportunity to raise awareness about DM and support Care and a Cure by donating a portion of the concert proceeds to Myotonic.
+Eric’s new album launches tomorrow, August 26, and he’s using the opportunity to raise awareness about DM and support Care and a Cure by donating a portion of the concert proceeds to MDF.

 Eric’s father has DM, and for years Eric lived with fear and uncertainty about his own status.
 In this very personal essay, Eric shares the most important lesson he learned from his father and discusses his own decision to get a DNA test while recording this latest album.